iamjustinkern/Analog-to-MIDI-Synth/README.md

 JUCE Processor:
 The processor is what receives the MIDI note and velocity from the Bela board over OSC.
-I have a function process that converts MIDI notes into a frequency value and velocity into a gain level.
+There is a method that converts MIDI notes into a frequency value and velocity into a gain level.
 This method is also where the logic is for receiving the note-on and note-off messages.
-When the message is note-on, I save the frequency value and level into a thread-safe variable.
-Along with that, I set a thread-safe flag that is used in the process block to signal that its ok to trigger the note-on or note-off function of the ADSR class.
+When the message is note-on, it saves the frequency value and level into a thread-safe variable.
+Along with that, a thread-safe flag is used in the process block to signal that its ok to trigger the note-on or note-off function of the ADSR class.
 This kind of thread safety is necessary for this project since the audio thread is working independently from the network one.
 Using atomic variables will prevent data races.
 From there, in the process block, we load in the type of waveform we want to have generated.
 The user can choose among Sine, Sawtooth, and Triangle waves in the GUI.
 This information is transferred over to the process block via the AudioProcessorValueTree class.
-From there, we store the frequency and level we received over the network into local variables and calculate the phase delta.
+From there, it stores the frequency and level we received over the network into local variables and calculates the phase delta.
 Based on the waveform, it calculates the current sample differently in a phase accumulator.
 Once the wave for the sample is calculated, the buffer gets processed by the ADSR object.
 The ADSR object processes the buffer based on the attack, decay, sustain, and release parameters that were loaded in from the GUI.
 After the ADSR object processes the buffer, the buffer is then processed by my low-pass filter class.
-This class has two parameters controlled by the GUI, being the cutoff frequency and the resonance.
+This class has two parameters controlled by the GUI, namely the cutoff frequency and the resonance.